MUME/MMapper/BUILD.md

 ## Overview

 This guide describes how to build **MMapper** from source on Linux, macOS, and Windows using CMake and Ninja.
 For tested build configurations, see the [GitHub Actions workflows](.github/workflows).
+Additional information can be found in [AGENTS.md](AGENTS.md).

 ## Prerequisites